Reviews You Can Rely On

 Black and white prints can reveal more about an image's boundary definition and tonal transitions than you may see in the busy brightness of a color print.
 Even though most users will be printing fewer of their photos in black and white, the heavy demands that this format places on a printer caused us to weigh this metric the same as the color at 35% of the total score.

 The black and white evaluation protocols reflected those used for the color prints, the exception being that the images chosen for inspection are in grayscale.
-Again, the Epson SureColor P700 and the Canon PIXMA Pro-200 shot the moon in this evaluation.
-These printers have an advantage in this metric because they boast multiple ink cartridges in shades of black and gray.
-The Epson SureColor P700 has a fantastic tonal range, tonal contrasts, and brilliant definition.
-Moreover, this printer improved on its predecessor by reducing the magenta in the prints, thus capturing a more neutral tone.
+Again, the Canon PIXMA Pro-200 shot the moon in this evaluation.
+This printer has an advantage in this metric because it boasts multiple ink cartridges in shades of black and gray.
 The Canon PIXMA Pro-200 delivered high-quality results, but the prints showed some green tones, lending the printed images a warmer feel.

-There was a significant step-down in quality from the full to the mid-sized machines as with the color metric.
-However, the Epson XP-15000 and the Epson PictureMate PM-400 were standouts in their size class.
 The large format, 13" x 19" prints produced by the Epson XP-15000 were nearly on par with the full-sized machines.
 Interestingly, the quality decreased as the print dimensions decreased, with banding and streaking becoming more apparent.
-The Epson PM-400 was much more consistent across the various print dimensions.
-Despite displaying tone qualities similar to the full-sized machines, this model suffered from a reduction in resolution.

 Print Capabilities

-The print capabilities metric includes a mixture of cataloged specs and test result data.
-Specifically, we cataloged the printers' number of ink cartridges, the range of print dimensions they can accommodate, and the applicable print substrates.
+In our print capabilities tests, we cataloged the printers' number of ink cartridges, the range of print dimensions they can accommodate, and the applicable print substrates.
 These are materials like matte and glossy paper and less common mediums like artboard and canvas.
 We also tested the print speed and paper tray capacity.
 This metric accounts for just 15% of a printer's overall score.

-Right on the heels of the Epson SureColor P700 are the Epson Expression XP-15000 and the Canon PIXMA Pro-200.
+The Epson Expression XP-15000 and the Canon PIXMA Pro-200 did well in these tests.
 The prior covers all the standard print sizes from 2" x 6" up to 13" x 44", the latter up to 13" x 39".
 Although these machines don't include the more exotic print mediums, they are compatible with many photo papers and have seven individual color cartridges.
+The Canon Selphy is very limited in this metric, with only the ability to create 4" x 6" images and similarly sized sticky labels.

 Finally, we clocked the time it takes each machine to produce a 4" x 6" color print (or, in the case of the mini printers, a mini print).
-While it might not seem that important, if you are printing lots of photos (or very large ones), the risk of something going wrong may keep you close to the machine.
+While it might not seem that important if you are printing lots of photos (or very large ones), the risk of something going wrong may make your presence at the machine mandatory.
+For example, the Kodak KODAK Mini 3 Retro 4PASS occasionally experiences cartridge jams.

 Operating Cost